delucis/cs.2click/README.md

-# The Perfect Audio Router for a Modular System?
+# A Better Audio Router for a Modular System

 ## What/why?